A new tester for Ferrari's Purosangue crossover has been spotted again, and this time its wearing the production body shell.

-Ex-Ferrari CEO Louis Camilleri revealed the Purosangue name for the SUV in 2018, which is Italian for “thoroughbred.”
+Ex-Ferrari CEO Louis Camilleri revealed the Purosangue name for the crossover in 2018, which is Italian for “thoroughbred.”
 He said at the time the vehicle won't reach the market in 2020 like his predecessor, Sergio Marchionne, had envisaged.
 Instead, Camilleri stressed the need to make the controversial addition to Ferrari's lineup absolutely “perfect,” meaning its development won't be rushed.

 Underpinning it will be a new front mid-engine platform Ferrari is developing for its future grand touring models, like replacements for the Portofino, Roma and 812 Superfast.
 The platform complements the new mid-engine architecture that debuted in the SF90 Stradale.